Configurable Objects and Their Associations

 Allow/Block list are assigned to Policies with flexible assignment options.

-You can assign one Allow/Block list to One Policy.
+You can assign one Allow/Block list to one policy.

 You can assign any Allow/Block list to more than one policy.